Shopint-brigade/shopify_supplier_api_condo/README.md

 - syncProductPricekWithShopify: update product price on shopify(run each ? h)

-# TODO:
+TODO:
-- switch to real store and merge branches
+- switch to real store:
+    - change creds in EnterenueDashboardController and EntrenueController remove all FARES creds stuff

+TODO:
+- need to know the time for jobs(need changes in Kernal.php)

+TODO:
+- merge branches